0xJasonMurray/jasonmurray.org/content/now.md

 - Reading or listening to books:
   - Currently reading:
     - Being Geek
+    - Death by Meeting: A Leadership Fable
+  - Recently finished (2021):
     - Evil Geniuses: The Unmaking of America
-  - Recently finished (2021):
     - The Darkest Web (far too dark, most people don't need to know this exists on the Internet)
     - Wild
     - Dark Matter